safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 ```
 **What is the safe_tx_hash?**

-`safe_tx_hash` is the unique identifier for a safe transaction and is calculated following [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard:
+`safe_tx_hash` is the unique identifier for a Safe transaction and is calculated using the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard:
 `keccak256(0x19 || 0x1 || domainSeparator || safeTxHashStruct)`
-where `safeTxHashStruct` is the hashStruct of a safe transaction.
+where `safeTxHashStruct` is the hashStruct of a Safe transaction.

 The following example shows how to get a `safe_tx_hash` with [safe-eth-py](https://pypi.org/project/safe-eth-py/) with the parameter of the next transaction [0x34ae46cf7d884309a438a7e9a3161fa05dfc5068681ac3877a947971af845a18](https://safe-transaction-goerli.safe.global/api/v1/multisig-transactions/0x34ae46cf7d884309a438a7e9a3161fa05dfc5068681ac3877a947971af845a18/)
 ```python